Taiwoayodeji/ChatGifs/README.md

 # ChatGifs - Real-time Chat Application with GIF Support

-ChatGifs is a modern real-time chat application that allows users to communicate through text messages and GIFs.
+ChatGifs is a modern real-time chat application that allows users to communicate GIFs.
 Built with React, TypeScript, and Firebase, it offers a seamless and interactive messaging experience.

 ## Features